 Step 3: Ask your child to pick their top 3.
 Now that you have a list of people that meet some of the important criteria let your child be the guide.

 Your child can click on the name to learn more about that person.

 Step 4: Ask for a consultation.
-Contact the counselor and ask for a “30 minute consultation to see if we are the right fit.”
-Most likely insurance won’t pay for this.
-You might have to pay for their time, but that beats paying co-pays for 10 sessions with no results.
+Contact the counselor and ask for a “30-minute consultation to see if we are the right fit.”
+Most likely, insurance won’t pay for this.
+You might have to pay for their time, but that beats paying co-pays for ten sessions with no results.

-The real key is to give your child the opportunity to meet this person and provide approval.
+The real key is to allow your child to meet this person and provide approval.
 The question to ask your child is, “Is this someone that you’d feel comfortable talking to if you wanted to?”

 Please don’t wait to get your child connected with a counselor.
 Get them connected even when they don’t have any concerns.
-Just to have a “go to” person that they know is available to them can make all the difference.
+Having a “go-to” person they know is available to them can make all the difference.

 Take Five To Save Lives: https://www.take5tosavelives.org